apiercewinter/Age-of-Farmilization/README.md

 These units can take action on the next turn.

-Use the arrow keys or WASD to move the camera
+Use the arrow keys or WASD to move the camera.
+Pressing space will lock the camera on the selected unit and will force the camera to follow that unit.
+You can press space again to regain free camera control.
 Left click on a specific unit to select that unit.
 With a unit selected, right click on the ground to move the selected unit.
 With a unit selected, right click on the enemy to order the selected unit to attack the enemy.